Stone pseudovarieties: Stone varieties

-We end this section with our main result and applications.
-It is a generalization for Stone signatures of Theorem~\ref{t:quotient-profinite}, that result being the special case of the Stone pseudovariety $\pv{Fin}_\Omega$.
+In this section, we present one of our main results and applications.
+It is a generalization for topological signatures of Theorem~\ref{t:quotient-profinite}, that result being the special case of the Stone pseudovariety $\pv{Fin}_\Omega$.

-\begin{Thm} Let $\Omega$ be a Stone signature and let \Cl S be an arbitrary Stone pseudovariety.
+\begin{Thm} Let $\Omega$ be an arbitrary topological signature and let \Cl S be an arbitrary Stone pseudovariety.
 Let $\varphi:S\to T$ be an onto continuous homomorphism of Stone topological algebras where $S$ is residually \Cl S. Then $T$ is also residually~\Cl S. \end{Thm}